raneshu/CoderbyteChallenges/README.md

 CoderbyteChallenges
 =================

-Here are a few Coderbyte Challege I have taken in JavaScript and Ruby You can find the challenges at coderbyte.com
+Here are a few Coderbyte challeges I have taken in JavaScript and Ruby You can find the challenges at coderbyte.com